robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
 - If job will now support an asynchronous child job.
+- Added a new Service Finder to the Arooa Tools so that components can find services themselves.
 - Structural jobs (sequential/parallel) will not time out when stopping.
 The stop flag will remain true so that the job will eventually stop.
 - The List type will now accept elements being added on the fly via a new